newaetech/chipwhisperer-target-cw308t/README.md

 --

 **Q:** Why are these boards so expensive when there is nothing on it?
-I can but a dev-kit with JTAG and everything for the cost of some of these boards!
+I can buy a dev-kit with JTAG and everything for the cost of some of these boards!

 **A:** Dev-boards have low cost as are produced in huge quantity and minimal profit margin.
-Due to the unique nature of these boards we typically are producing QTY 25-200 per "run", and many of the ICs alone are rather expensive at that point.
+Due to the unique nature of our boards we typically are producing QTY 25-200 per "run", and many of the ICs alone are rather expensive at that point.
 For example a STM32F407 @ Qty 40 is $12 USD, and the "discovery" board with that chip mounted is only $20!